 - How to buy a train ticket >>

 - Guide to Hlavni Nadrazi – The Main Train Station >>

 28 October – Czech Independence Day

 The Czech Independence Day is celebrated on the 28th of October to commemorate the 1918 break up from the Austrian-Hungarian Coalition.
 No matter what day of the week the 28th is it will be designated as the day off for.
 In the same way as all the other official holidays, if the day falls on Saturday or Sunday, tough love, you don’t get another day off that year!

-If you are visiting Prague around the 28th of October, keep an eye on various tourist atractions, museums and places that are not normally open, because most of the times they offer free or very reduced entry fee.
+If you are visiting Prague around the 28th of October, keep an eye on various tourist attractions, museums and places that are not normally open, because most of the times they offer free or very reduced entry fees.